JBMatthews/katacoda-scenarios/docker-essentials/docker-compose-basics/step2.md

     app.run(host="0.0.0.0", debug=True)
 </pre>

 3\.
-Create another file called `requirements.txt` in your project directory and paste this in:
+Create another file called `requirements.txt` in your project directory and paste the following lines in it, like this:

 `touch requirements.txt`{{execute}}